 April, May, September, and October are the best times to visit, especially if you’re backpacking Hawaii.
 You’ll benefit from wonderful weather, without having to put up with the exorbitant accommodation prices and massive crowds that descend on the islands in the summer months.

-When it comes to booking your vacation in Hawaii, try to book your accommodation at least two to three months in advance.
+When it comes to booking your accommodation in Hawaii, try to book your accommodation at least two to three months in advance.
 The most popular hotels, Airbnbs, and hostels can get booked up quite quickly, and you don’t want a bad accommodation experience to ruin your trip.

 Other notable times to visit are February and March – a good time for whale watching and even skiing.
 Yep, that’s right – skiing!
 You can do it, but you’ll need a 4×4 and equipment.
 But hey, how many people can say they’ve skied in Hawaii?

-- Who It’s For: If you want the full Hawaii tourist experience, Waikiki Beach has seafront hotels and surfing – as well as the typical azure waters.
+• Who It’s For: If you want the full Hawaii tourist experience, Waikiki Beach has seafront hotels and surfing – as well as the typical azure waters.

-- Don’t Miss: One of the most famous surf spots in the world, both beginners and experts can tackle Waikiki’s waves.
+• Don’t Miss: One of the most famous surf spots in the world, both beginners and experts can tackle Waikiki’s waves.

-Probably the most popular destination in the state capital (Honolulu) and the entirety of Hawaii, Waikiki Beach is known throughout the world.
+Probably the most popular destination in Honolulu and the entirety of Hawaii, Waikiki Beach is known throughout the world.
 The beach isn’t as idyllic as it was when it first started attracting tourists; there are now malls, restaurants, and epic nightlife just off this two-mile strip of sand.
-However, it’s a great place to begin your trip and it makes for one of the best places to stay in Hawaii as there’s something for every type of traveller, including the awesome beach!
-Even if you’re a backpacker, there are plenty of Honolulu hostels if you’re on a tight budget.

 Best Airbnb: Suite by the Sea